wataru-maeda/pageMenuView/README.md

 ## Installation

-Add the [PageMenuView.swift](https://github.com/WataruMaeda/multiSlideMenu/blob/master/multiSlideMenu/MultiSlideMenuViewController.swift) to your project manually (drag & drap the file into your project).
+Add the [PageMenuView.swift](https://github.com/WataruMaeda/multiSlideMenu/blob/master/multiSlideMenu/MultiSlideMenuViewController.swift) to your project manually (drag & drop the file into your project).

 ## Usage